To be built at 2012 Berkeley Way (between Shattuck and Milvia)

 - Other funding sources include Alameda County Affordable Housing Bond Measure A1, State programs such as No Place Like Home (NPLH) and Affordable Housing Sustainable Communities (AHSC), as well as tax credit equity and the proceeds from a private capital campaign, currently under way.

 The estimated cost of the entire development is approximately $110M.

-We are about to move into the pre-construction phase.
+We have recently moved into the pre-construction phase.
 We anticipate ground breaking in 2020 with construction complete by early 2022.

 To know more and see how you can play a significant role in bringing this project to completion, contact BFHP’s Director of Advancement, Jim Huntley: firstname.lastname@example.org, 510-601-2612